4 Tips to Teach EFL Writing More Effectively

 Writing is thinking.

 I tried many techniques, but they produced unsatisfactory results.
 The five-paragraph essay, for example, is popular because it is easy to teach, but does little to advance student thinking.
 It is intellectual spoon-feeding.
-It asks students to replicate sentence patterns and paragraph structures.
-It assumes if you follow a cookie cutter pattern you can write persuasive, well-reasoned arguments.
-And that is simply not true.

 There is a better way to teach students how to write and think logically.
 It’s called an inquiry-based approach to reasoning.
 There are four steps: